Taiko2k/GTK4PythonTutorial/README.md

  - Custom drawing with Cairo
  - Handling mouse input
  - Setting the cursor
+ - Setting dark colour theme
+ - Custom drawing with Snapshot

 For beginners, I suggest walking through each example and try to understand what each line is doing.

-Note that some code examples in this guide require completing previous topics to work.
+I also recommend taking a look at the docs for each widget.

+Helpful is the [GTK4 Widget Gallery](https://docs.gtk.org/gtk4/visual_index.html) which shows you all the common widgets.

 ## A most basic program